 Happy Independence Day!
 We hope your day is filled with barbecues, parades, and precious time with your friends and family.
 At the end of all your festivities, there’s a good chance that beautiful fireworks will explode over your heads.
 At J-Tech, we love taking measures to protect and conserve our ecosystem 365 days a year.
 This week we’re discussing how those fireworks above your head might just be the world’s prettiest pollution.

+One of the reasons why fireworks are bad for the environment is what they’re made of.
 Fireworks are packed with gunpowder, heavy metals, and other toxins to produce their sparkling shower of color.
-Various metal compounds create the specific colors we see up in the air, such as strontium (red), aluminium (white), copper (blue), barium (green), and rubidium (purple).
+Various metal compounds create the specific colors we see up in the air, such as strontium (red), aluminum (white), copper (blue), barium (green), and rubidium (purple).
 Another metal compound, cadmium, is used as a universal colorant that works for a wide range of fireworks.
 Cadmium is a known human carcinogen, which means that some of the fireworks are quite literally exploding with cancer causing toxins.
 Essentially, fireworks are full of chemicals, toxins, gunpowder, and other harmful ingredients that then explode and shower over our land, water, and our bodies as we watch.

 Fireworks cause extensive air pollution in a short amount of time, leaving metal particles, dangerous toxins, harmful chemicals, and smoke in the air for days.
+When ignited, these materials produce fine particles and gasses that can contribute to air pollution.
 Some of the toxins in fireworks never are able to fully decompose and can stay in the environment for decades, continuously poisoning the air around them.

 Fireworks can also pollute public water supply systems, leaving the water full of the same harmful chemicals that are fluttering through the air.
+When rivers, lakes, and oceans absorb a large amount of heavy metals and toxins from fireworks, the pollution can harm aquatic life and disrupt the balance of ecosystems.
 Not only does this mean that you might be drinking those chemicals, but our wildlife will also consume the contaminants.

 There are many efforts people are taking to help counteract the harmful effects of fireworks on a large and small scale.
 For example, many small shows are using other methods of entertainment and celebration other than fireworks.
 Methods such as lasers, hot air balloons, or other simple celebration traditions are great ways to help save the environment while still enjoying the evening.